Letian-Wang/Server-Policy/README.md

             3. If you cannont log in, it is highly possible that the port_num is changed.
 Check and ask for the update in the "stack-overflow" channel on slack

 #### 3. If you're new or having problems with ssh, it's recommended to refer to the [Detailed tutorial on ssh](https://github.com/Letian-Wang/Server-Protocol/blob/main/Detailed%20tutorial%20on%20SSH.md), so that no further trouble is made to other users.
+The tutorial includes:
+            1. Basic understanding and use of SSH
+            2. Adding your own account
+            3. Setting public keys for password-free logging in
+            4. Solutions to frequent problems

 #### 4. Rule: do not manipulate others' account and the backend files before communicating with others and the server manager.